MusicTech reached out with a few questions around the recent acquisition news, and we wanted to share that info here as well.

 Not watched/read the linked interview, but isn’t it similar to getting money to improve things for the future?
 For example, borrowing money from a bank for house improvements that will ultimately make your property more valuable in the long run?

 Great news @elektron.
-Can you tell us a bit more of how you indent to achieve what you want to do faster? more employees? more investments into agentic coding? will it result in more frequent updates, more products or both?
+Can you tell us a bit more of how you intent to achieve what you want to do faster? more employees? more investments into agentic coding? will it result in more frequent updates, more products or both?

 I mean I borrowed an ungodly sum of money from a bank so I could own a home (that technically they own… for now) but I am also in a very good financial position.
 In fact I needed to be to get the loan.